emammounqer/data-structures-and-algorithms/linked_list/README.md

     arguments: value, new value
     adds a new node with the given new value immediately after the first node that has the value specified

+- kth from end

+    arguments: k
+    returns the node’s value that is k places from the tail of the linked list.

+    You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

 ## Approach & Efficiency

 | Method | Time | Space |